Commonwealth Housing Development (CTA)

 "This year, I found the PULSE placement at the CTA as a home tutor to be an unforgettable experience that has touched my life and the life of my [student].
 I find it amazing that I could become a part of a young child's life so easily and so quickly.
 I wonder if I will ever again have the chance to be involved in such an awesome program that integrates teaching, life experience, play, sharing, and compassion all in one."- Former CTA volunteer

-PULSE /Home Tutors will meet with students twice each week for 2-hour tutoring sessions, either in the students' home or in the CTA Community Room.
-In addition they will plan weekly recreational activities.
+PULSE /Home Tutors will meet with students twice each week for tutoring sessions, in the students' home.
+In addition they will plan biweekly recreational activities.
 PULSE Tutors will maintain communication with the CTA Youth Program Coordinator and with the student's parents to review their progress and to discuss ways of meeting the student's needs.
 The CTA will provide group activities such as field trips or holiday parties for PULSE Tutors and students.
 The Youth Program Coordinator will hold an initial orientation and training session and bi-weekly supervision discussion groups.

 PULSE students will commit to 2 afternoons each week for tutoring, as well as the equivalent of 3-5 hours weekly for companion-time, and 1 hour for bi-weekly supervisory meeting with the Youth Program Director.
 These bi-weekly meetings will be held on the Boston College campus for the PULSE volunteers' convenience.
 It is expected that PULSE tutors will also maintain telephone contact with the students and their families at other times during the week.
 PULSE students will spend 8-10 hours each week on this program and must make a full year commitment.